 This area is clearly useful to marketers.
 It is, also, easy to explain the importance of customer recording to non-marketers.
 Customers create value for firms.
 How much value?

-This is not minor question.
+This is not a minor question.
 It needs a lot of work.
 You need to know the value created to know how much to spend on customers.
 Similarly, how much should you spend on keeping customers?
 That depends upon the customer’s value.
 How much is a firm worth?
 What does that depend upon?
 You have guessed it, the customers’ values.
 What do we need to know when trying to upsell customers?
 Of course, we need to know the customer’s value.
 In summary, customer valuation is critical to managers.
 It therefore should be critical to those aiming to help managers.

 A Common Need